 The entire Landscape Masterplan and the detailed landscape proposals and associated works shall have been completed prior to the end of the first landscaping planting season (November-February) following completion of construction of the final unit.
 Reason: To ensure the Local Planning Authority are satisfied with the details of the landscaping scheme in accordance with the requirements of the Brentwood Local Plan 2016 - 2033 Policies NE01, NE03 and NE02 and the National Planning Policy Framework 2023.
-12 Phase 2 Geo- Environmental Report and Pre-occupation Prior to commencement of development a Phase 2 Geo-Environmental Report shall be submitted to the Local Planning Authority.
-Details shall include: Remediation Scheme 5 Trial pits to establish shallow ground conditions.
-Relevant policies - Boreholes to enable geotechnical in-situ testing, water sampling and gas monitoring, I shows the project and project and ground water sampling.
-Policy NE10: Laboratory chemical analysis of soil and groundwater samples.Laboratory geotechnical testing.
-Contaminated Land and Laboratory geotechnical testing.
-Page 17 Hazardous Substances If this Phase 2 Geo-Environmental Report identifies risks unacceptable to receptors, a suitable and detailed remediation scheme setting out details of the works required to bring the site into an acceptable condition for its intended use shall at the same time be submitted to the Local Planning Authority for its written approval.
-7 The approved remediation scheme shall be carried out in accordance with its terms prior to the commencement of development (save for the carrying out of any part of the development that is required in order to carry out the approved remediation scheme).
+12 Phase 2 Geo- Environmental Report and Remediation Scheme Relevant policies - Policy NE10: Contaminated Land and Hazardous Substances Pre-occupation Pre-occupation Prior to commencement of development a Phase 2 Geo-Environmental Report shall be submitted to the Local Planning Authority.
+Details shall include: • Trial pits to establish shallow ground conditions. • Boreholes to enable geotechnical in-situ testing, water sampling and gas monitoring, • Laboratory chemical analysis of soil and groundwater samples. • Laboratory geotechnical testing.
+If this Phase 2 Geo-Environmental Report identifies risks unacceptable to receptors, a suitable and detailed remediation scheme setting out details of the works required to bring the site into an acceptable condition for its intended use shall at the same time be submitted to the Local Planning Authority for its written approval.
+The approved remediation scheme shall be carried out in accordance with its terms prior to the commencement of development (save for the carrying out of any part of the development that is required in order to carry out the approved remediation scheme).
 The Local Planning Authority shall be given two weeks written notification of commencement of the remediation scheme works.
 Following completion of measures identified in the approved remediation scheme, a verification report (referred to in PPS23 as a validation report) that demonstrates the effectiveness of the remediation carried out shall be submitted to the Local Planning Authority for its approval.
 Any asbestos containing materials within the existing buildings shall be removed by an appropriately licensed contractor before demolition commences.
 Reason: To ensure that the development does not contribute to, and is not put at unacceptable risk from or adversely affected by, unacceptable levels of pollution, in line with National Planning Policy Framework (NPPF)(paragraph 174) and the Brentwood Local Plan 2016 - 2033 Policy NE10.